Tag Archives: Docker

 Nginx Proxy Manager

-Installing Nginx Proxy Manager is easy.
+Installing is easy.
 The following video explains the process, including using a DNS-01 challenge to obtain SSL certificates via Let’s Encrypt.

-We configured a Docker macVLAN network for the Nginx Proxy Manager container so that the proxy could determine the source IP addresses that access it.
+We configured a Docker macVLAN network for the Nginx PM container so that the proxy could determine the source IP addresses that access it.
 This enables IP filtering and other features.

 Pihole with a Cloudflare Tunnel